chef/omnitruck/README.md

-The v1 versions of the package lists have checksum information stripped so that the omnitruck app does not need to do any processing when serving the full_client_list or full_server_list endpoints (the documents served by these endpoints omit checksums for compatiblity reasons).
+The v1 versions of the package lists have checksum information stripped so that the omnitruck app does not need to do any processing when serving the full_client_list endpoints (the documents served by these endpoints omit checksums for compatiblity reasons).

-Release manifests have keys like "{chef,chef-server}-release-manifest/$VERSION.json".
+Release manifests have keys like "{chef}-release-manifest/$VERSION.json".
 We currently use the 'opscode-omnibus-package-metadata-test' bucket for dev/preprod and "opscode-omnibus-package-metadata' for prod.
 The S3 poller expects these buckets to be publicly listable and the release manifests to be publicly